tensorflow/model-remediation/docs/install.md

 $ pip install --upgrade tensorflow-model-remediation
 ```

-You will need TensorFlow 2.0 or higher.
+This package requires TensorFlow 2.0 or higher.

 ## Installing from source